iambharath-ashok/Java-Strings/String Programs.md

 				}
 			}
 --------------------------------------------------------
-## How do you remove all white spaces from a String in Java?
+## How do we remove all white spaces from a String in Java?

 	Code Snippet: